 Getting the TWV

 Dutch work permits (TWV) are employer- and job-specific, so non-EU expats will have to apply through a company.
-Unfortunately, employers who hire foreign employees must prove that the applicant’s skills can't be found elsewhere in the EU, which is highly unlikely.
+Unfortunately, employers who hire foreign employees must prove that the applicant’s skills can't be found elsewhere in the EU.
 It is worth noting that those with highly sought-after skills or on an intra-company transfer may find that they are exempt from the labour market tests.

 Generally, a Dutch work permit is only granted for a maximum duration for one year.